 123 Eagle Street, Brisbane CBD

 Riverside dining doesn’t get much better than Massimo.
-The Amalfi-inspired joint serves up a huge range of Italian eats all day long, including ragu di agnello, beef tartare, and even gives you the option to have a whole marron or lobster straight from the tank—now that’s classy.
+The Amalfi-inspired joint serves up a huge range of Italian eats all day long, including ragu di agnello, beef tartare, and even gives you the option to have a whole marron or lobster straight from the tank—now that’s some serious Euro beach club vibes.
 And if all that choice is just too overwhelming for you, fear not!
 Massimo also offers bottomless lunches and banquets.
 Why choose when you can just eat it all?

 Persone